Makin’ loooove…letters! As in L.O.V.E, sheesh! Just look below and see what I mean…

 The little circles are guides for where the light bulbs would need to go.
 Then we just printed it and boom- instant template!

 When it came to supplies, we had to decide if we wanted to use wood, metal, foam core (that’s what most the online tutorials use), or something else.
 We ended up deciding on wood for the letters and metal for the siding.
 We found pre-sanded 2-foot-tall birch plywood that said “ready-to-stain” at Home Depot for $14 a pop.
 Sold!
-We picked up two of those, a roll of 6″ galvanized steel, some Minwax stain in “Dark Walnut” (because we loved how it look on Young House Love!) and a couple packs of outdoor lights from Target.
+We picked up two of those, a roll of 6″ galvanized steel, some Minwax stain in “Dark Walnut” (because we loved how it look on Young House Love!) and a couple packs of outdoor lights.